-The patient record provides all privileged parties with the history and details of patient assessment and communications between dentist, patient, and caregiver, as well as specific treatment recommendations, alternatives, risks, and care provided.
-It is an important legal document in third party relationships.
-Poor or inadequate documentation of patient care consistently is reported as a major contributing factor in unfavorable legal judgments against dentists.^{1,2} Therefore, the AAPD recognizes that a guideline on record-keeping may provide dentists the information needed to compile an accurate and complete pediatric patient chart that can be interpreted by a knowledgeable third party.
+The patient record provides all privileged parties with the history and details of patient assessment and communications between dentist and patient, as well as specific treatment recommendations, alternatives, risks, and care provided.
+The patient record is an important legal document in third party relationships.
+Poor or inadequate documentation of patient care consistently is reported as a major contributing factor in unfavorable legal judgments against dentists.^{1,2} Therefore, the AAPD recognizes that a guideline on record-keeping may provide dentists the information needed to compile an accurate and complete patient chart that can be interpreted by a knowledgeable third party.